 In warm locations (USDA hardiness zones 10 and 11) the plant will reseed itself.
 Even so, it is not vigorous enough in the US to be considered invasive.

 Suggested Uses For Wishbone Flowers

-Wishbone flower can also be grown in window boxes, hanging baskets or as a container plant outdoors in the spring and summer and indoors during the winter.
+Wishbone flowers can also be grown in window boxes, hanging baskets, or as a container plant outdoors in the spring and summer and indoors during the winter.